flaviusb/fantasy-cpu-notes/general-notes.md

 - Both the NoC and the processors are non uniform - there are subnets with different properties, and there are cores with different properties.
 - Recursive nameservers are a thing.

+Think in distsys terms fractally - implement backpressure not just in interconnect, but in resources as well (eg memory, processor time).

 ---

 General features of the generic 'software running cores':